 Photo Via Claralim1024

-4-d) Some day you’ll nostalgically look back to – Oneday Hostel (Private room from USD $31)
+4-d) Some day you’ll nostalgically look back to – Oneday Hostel (USD $31)

 With its plethora of affordable luxury hotels, Bangkok is really wreaking havoc on the good ol’ days of hostel-life backpacking.